marcomq/mq-bridge-ibm-mq/README.md

 IBM MQ endpoint implementation for the `mq-bridge` framework.
 This crate allows `mq-bridge` to consume messages from and publish messages to IBM MQ queues and topics.

+## Status

+This crate is just an example implementation of a plugin endpoint.
+It was implemented as a proof of concept, but the usage of ibm-mq as feature is more convenient and therefore the final move was discarded for now.
+The code here is therefore not getting updated.

 ## Prerequisites

 This crate relies on the `mqi` crate, which requires the **IBM MQ Client** libraries (C runtime) to be installed on the system where the application runs.